Why Does My Dog Sleep So Close to Me? 4 Reasons & Vet-Approved Tips

 Targeting separation anxiety is easier said than done.
 That being said, there are a couple of things you can do to reduce anxiety every time you leave.

 If you try these ideas and your dog doesn’t seem to have any changes in their anxiety, you can talk to a vet or a dog trainer about what to do.
-A lot of times, separation anxiety can be fixed with proper training and crating.
+A lot of times, separation anxiety can be fixed with proper behavior modification training programs.
 A vet or dog trainer will be able to give you additional tips to combat the problem.

 Final Thoughts

 With proper training and exercise, you can eventually teach your dog to not lay on top of you if that’s what you desire.
-Unless there’s an exact reason as to why you don’t want your dog to lay on you, it’s totally fine to allow them to continue this behavior.
+Unless there’s a medical reason as to why you don’t want your dog to lay on you, it’s totally fine to allow them to continue this behavior.

 You might also like: